sjbrown/misc_work/lang_notes.rst

   already written code using that keyword - that sucks.
 So maybe reserve @ for interpretation/compilation affecting keywords.
 This also makes
   @classmethod and @property look like Python
+* Get rid of `is` and check identity with some infix operator
+ * ≡ seems perfect.

 ----